The Best UK Road Trips!

 Bude – The gateway to Cornwall, Bude is an excellent place to start your Cornish leg of the journey.
 Whether you have a penchant for surfing or windsurfing, chilling on a gorgeous beach or just soaking up the culture and cafes.

 Dartmoor – Wild and desolate Dartmoor is one of our favourite places in the UK and we find ourselves back here time and time again for a good detox from modern life.
-Check out the ancient trees on a walk through Wistmans Wood, test your mountain biking skill by taking on the Widow Maker and generally get outside and enjoy the great outdoors.
+Check out the ancient trees on a walk through Wistmans Wood, go wild swimming at Spitchwick, test your mountain biking skill by taking on the Widow Maker and generally get outside and enjoy the great outdoors.

 St Michaels Mount – A small tidal village built on a rock out to sea.
 Accessible only by boat or a causeway at low tide this really is a unique destination within the UK.
 Legend has it that a beastly giant once inhabited the island… Also paired with Mont St Michel in France.